thorimur/queueboard-core/ARCHITECTURE.md

 - `scripts/gather_stats.sh` queries the github API for all PRs updated in the past N minutes and downloads the data for all of them (overwriting any previous data).
 - `gather_stats_single.yml` is currently unused; TODO document what it is meant to do!

+The following workflow is contained in the `queueboard` repo:

-All of this is orchestrated in the `update_metadata.yml` workflow, which calls the above scripts.
+All of the above is orchestrated in the `update_metadata.yml` workflow, which calls the above scripts.
 **Invariant.** This is the only workflow which pushes modifies `data`, `processed_data` or the *.txt files on the master branch.
 The other workflow only updates the `gh-pages` branch.

 See `docs/Workflow ordering and design.md` for more detailed considerations of the workflow split, and describing the current architecture.

 **The frontend: generating webpages**

+The scripts below are contained in the `queueboard-core` repo but run on data in the `queueboard` repo.

 The main entry point to the frontend is a shell script `dashboard.sh`.
 - it queries github's API for current data on the open pull requests, saving the output into two JSON files
 - it then calls `dashboard.py` (with the JSON files passed as explicit arguments) to create a dashboard.